How to Transfer Property Ownership in Pakistan? Here’s what You Need to Know

 How does it work?

-A person who wants to transfer their property as a gift (donor) executes a Gift Deed (Hiba Namah) in favour of the person receiving the gift (donee).
+A person who wants to transfer their property as a gift (donor) executes a Gift Deed (Hiba Namah) in favor of the person receiving the gift (donee).

 Two witnesses are required for the family transfer of property.